Cannabis Information for Consumers

 Patients

-The Medical Cannabis Program authorizes patients for the consumption and home cultivation of medical cannabis if deemed appropriate by a New York State-certified healthcare provider.
-Cannabis can be used to alleviate several health conditions, including:
+The Medical Cannabis Program certifies patients for the consumption and home cultivation of medical cannabis if deemed appropriate by a New York State healthcare provider.
+Medical cannabis is often recommended to alleviate several health conditions, including:

 • Nausea in cancer patients receiving chemotherapy